 A supportive home environment that promotes frequent, positive interaction, works wonders.
 Happy children form secure attachments, which leads to healthy brain development, improving children’s ability to regulate emotions, empathise and form relationships and to cope under stress.
 Be positive and playful with your children, and you will encourage spirit and emotional strength in them.

 Let children experience boredom.
 How many of you have heard your children wail, ‘There’s nothing to do!’?
 Claire McCarthy, Faculty Editor of Harvard Health Publishing, believes that constantly entertaining children prevents them from learning to entertain themselves and means that ‘they will miss out on important opportunities to create and explore.’

 Shoo the children outside to load up on Vitamin D and burn off some energy.
 There are fewer rules and restrictions outdoors, and your children are bound to find a stint outside exhilarating.
 Think mud pies, tree climbing and den building…

 ‘Toys, not words, are the language of a child’ says Israeli designer Yaara Nusboim, creator of therapy dolls for children struggling with emotional trauma.
 Play therapy first appeared in the 1930s and can be a valuable, unthreatening way of encouraging children to work through their experiences.

-Ideally, choose plastic free, age appropriate toys to encourage learning and problem solving and spark creativity and imagination.
-Children benefit hugely from playing games with you – try digging out a board game, building a model together or invest in some enduring kids’ garden toys.
+Ideally, choose plastic-free toys, age appropriate toys to encourage learning and problem solving and spark creativity and imagination.
+Children benefit hugely from playing games with you – try digging out a board game, building a model together or invest in some enduring kids’ outdoor toys.

 As parents and carers, we must help our children develop happier and healthier minds, so don’t delay, play!